 The wedding feast which is termed as walimah is considered as an important requirement of an Islamic marriage.
 The husband has to sponsor this feast after the marriage agreement i.e nikah.
 Sunnah is it is after three days of marriage that is after husband and wife are together for three days.
 There are many hadiths about this significant exercise, amongst them are:

-It was said to Ali (RA) when he married Fatimah (RA), daughter of our holy prophet (peace be upon him)
+It was said to Ali (RA) when he married Fatimah (RA), daughter of our Holy Prophet (SAW)

 “A wedding must have a feast.”